Plant

 Maintain Oregano throughout Winter

 To keep Oregano producing all year, plant in pots and prune back after flowering.
-Bring indoors into a bright location where it will continue to produce new leaves throughout winter – harvest sparingly before leaving it dormant for at least three weeks until spring returns.
+Bring indoors into a bright location where it will continue to produce new leaves throughout winter.
+Harvest sparingly before leaving it dormant for at least three weeks until spring returns.

 Conclusion